-These are my favorite tools and resources for learning how to read tarot cards – and how to I them for creativity and problem-solving in my everyday life.
+These are my favorite tools and resources for learning how to read tarot cards – and how to them for creativity and problem-solving in your everyday life.
 Everything on this page is something I’ve used and loved myself, or created just for you.

 The Simple Tarot is a business but I give most of the information and resources away for free.
 I’m able to do this because of affiliate links, like the ones on this page.
 Read my affiliate & disclosure policy here.

 Get the (totally free) PDF printable Simple Tarot Cheat Sheet here.
 If you want to upgrade to the full Tarot Cheat Sheet with the Reversed (upside-down) meanings, you’ll be able to start reading all of your tarot card spreads immediately.
 Then, bookmark this Tarot Card Meanings page.
 It is basically an Index that links to the tarot card meanings for each of the 78 cards.

 Practice with your tarot deck daily.
 It doesn’t have to be hard or take a lot of time.
 Use The Daily Tarot – it’s like a daily tarot-scope full of advice for the day ahead, and you can get it delivered right to your inbox.